wharsojo/selenium-dsl/README.md

 ============
 DSL for selenium

-Using headless browser (Mac), you can change from "firefox" to "remote"
+Using headless browser (Mac), you can change from "firefox" to "phantomjs"

 ```
 > brew install phantomjs